aakllee/aakllee.github.io/content/about/about.md

 Hello, my name is Aaron; I am a student at the University of Warwick.
-I study a combination of computer science, biomedical and systems engineering, and molecular systems biology.
+I study a combination of computer science, biomedical and systems engineering, and molecular and systems biology.

 My main interests lie in [synthetic/engineering biology](https://en.wikipedia.org/wiki/Synthetic_biology), in the